 - Interdisciplinary Case Conference - This case conference series meets weekly.
 Psychology and psychiatry faculty and trainees attend.
 Faculty and trainees present cases which includes information on theoretical conceptualization, assessment, and treatment methods and process.
 A discussion of individual differences and diversity is included.

-- Internship Process Meeting - The Training Director facilitates this informal meeting with all psychology interns once per month. interns have the opportunity to reflect on their experiences of the internship and to voice any concerns.
-If needed, the Training Director will create a plan of action to address concerns.
+- Internship Process Meeting - A Psychology faculty member facilitates this informal meeting with all psychology interns once per month. interns have the opportunity to reflect on their experiences of the internship and to voice any concerns.
+If needed, the faculty member will create a plan of action to address concerns.

 Required Didactics for Adult Track:

 - Psychiatry Grand Rounds - This series is a weekly conference which includes presentation and discussion of particularly interesting and/or highly illustrative clinical cases, and special topics in psychiatry.